 This event is unlike any other clinic or seminar.
 SummerStrong is unique in that its purpose and vision is to allow, and in fact, urge experts and recreational athletes to share and learn from one another, regardless of perceived level or experience.
 We realized long ago that the best training information was not always being conveyed at a sterile conference with hundreds of chairs, dark lights, and power points.
 Rather, it was in noisy, sweaty weight rooms, under a bar, chalk in the air, with ALL senses heightened.
 The golden nuggets of training info that changed our athletic careers were usually learned over a beer with strength peers away from the conference halls.
 It was learn-by-doing, and feeling the other person's passion for strength and performance enhancement.
 We were able to learn the backstory of coaches and athletes, and, most importantly, discover the stuff NOT written on the workouts.

-This year's SummerStrong event offers an estimated 6.0 CSCCa CEUs and 1.6 NSCA CEUs.
+This year's SummerStrong event offers an estimated 6.0 CSCCa CEUs and 1.1 NSCA CEUs.
 Attendees seeking CEUs will receive a certificate for 3 days of attendance.
 We will confirm exact CEUs prior to the event beginning.

 Cal has been the Head Olympic Strength and Conditioning coach for numerous sports at the University of Minnesota since 2000.
 Since Dietz's return to Minnesota, he has developed their Strength and Conditioning Programs and overseen the daily progress in Men's Hockey from 2000-present, Men's' Basketball from 2004-2010, Women's Hockey from 2003-present, Men's Golf from 2000-present, Women's Golf from 2006-present Men's Swimming from 2000-Present, Track and Field from 2000-present, Baseball from 2000-2007, 2010 -present, and Wrestling from 2000 to 2004.
 Cal is also the co-Author of Triphasic Training: A Systematic Approach to Elite Speed and Explosive Strength Performance.